 Accidents in public places happen in a variety of ways.
-By law, local councils (for road, footpath and pavements) and private occupiers, have a legal duty to maintain and keep public places safe.
+By law, local councils (for roads, footpaths and pavements) and private occupiers have a legal duty to maintain and keep public places safe.

-If you have been injured as a result of a slip/ trip or fall in a public place (including road, footpath, and pavement) or in a private building (supermarket, shop) due to uneven floor, pothole or other hazards you may be entitled to claim for compensation.
+If you have been injured as a result of a slip/ trip or fall in a public place (including road, footpath, and pavement) or a private building (supermarket, shop) due to uneven floor, pothole or other hazards, you may be entitled to claim for compensation.

-For further information and to know how we can help, please contact us on 0333 600 9250.
+For further information and to know how we can help, please get in touch with us at 0333 600 9250.

 Alternatively, complete our online enquiry form or email your details to email@example.com